unicorn-wg/sslv3-diediedie/draft-thomson-sslv3-diediedie.md

 SSLv3 MUST NOT be used {{RFC2119}}.
 Negotiation of SSLv3 from any version of TLS MUST NOT be permitted.

-This document updates Appendix E of {{RFC5246}}.
-Clients MUST NOT set a record layer version number (TLSPlaintext.version) of {03,00}.
-Clients SHOULD offer their highest supported version (that is, the same value that appears in ClientHello.client_version); though clients MAY use any value greater than or equal to the lowest version number they are willing to negotiate.
-Servers SHOULD accept handshakes from clients that use a record layer version of {03,00}
-(i.e., SSLv3), but MUST NOT negotiate SSLv3.
+Pragmatically, clients MUST NOT send a ClientHello with ClientHello.client_version set to {03,00}.
+Similarly, servers MUST NOT send a ServerHello with ServerHello.server_version set to {03,00}.
+Any party receiving a Hello message with the protocol version set to {03,00} MUST respond with a "protocol_version" alert message and close the connection.

+Historically, TLS specifications were not fully clear on what the record layer version number (TLSPlaintext.version) should contain when sending ClientHello (i.e., before it is known which version of the protocol will be employed).
+Appendix E of {{RFC5246}} provides some recommendations to maximize interoperability.
+To the purpose of this document, such recommendations are still applicable.
+In particular, TLS servers compliant with this document MUST accept any value {03,XX} (thus including {03,00}) as the record layer version number for ClientHello, but they MUST NOT negotiate SSLv3.

 # A Litany of Attacks